 Table of Contents

 The PCA Program is based on Medicaid's principle of Cash and Counseling in which the participants are responsible for the self-direction of their care.
 Individuals are provided with funds, by way of a fiscal intermediary.
-Participants use these funds to hire and managed their own personal care attendants to assist them with their activities of daily living and other tasks around the home.
+Participants use these funds to hire and manage their own personal care attendants to assist them with their activities of daily living and other tasks around the home.
 The program participant acts as an employer.
+If the applicant is not able to manage his or her care, a friend or relative may fill this role.

-In Massachusetts, individuals can hire friends, neighbors and even some family members to work as their personal care attendant.
+In Massachusetts, individuals can hire friends, neighbors, and even some family members to work as their personal care attendant.
 While spouses and legal guardians are not eligible to be hired, adult children, friends and former spouses can be hired and paid for the caregiving services they provide.
-State officials set a standard uniform hourly wage for caregiver employed through this program.
-At approximately $14.50 / hour, this figure is well below the average hourly rate for home care in Massachusetts, which is $23 / hour in 2016.
+State officials set a standard uniform hourly wage for caregivers employed through this program.
+As of July 1st, 2018, the rate is $15.00 / hour.
+This figure is well below the average hourly rate for home care in Massachusetts, which is $24.00 / hour in 2019.

-To qualify for this program, an individual must have a permanent disability that requires them to receive assistance to perform at least two of the activities of daily living such as bathing, grooming, eating and personal hygiene.
-The PCA Program does not have an age requirement though it is intended for adults, not children.
+To qualify for this program, individuals must have a permanent disability that requires them to receive assistance to perform at least two of the activities of daily living such as bathing, grooming, eating, toileting, mobility, and personal hygiene.
+In addition, a doctor or nurse practitioner must deem personal care services necessary.
+The PCA Program does not have an age requirement, though it is intended for adults, not children.
 If you are over 65, the state makes some additional exceptions for seniors to reduce their countable income.

 PCA Program Income Limits